Arbor vs. Pergola vs. Gazebo

 What Is A Pergola?

-Pergolas are large structures, usually made out of wood, that use columns (or posts) as the frame and feature either a closed or openwork roof.
+Pergolas are garden structures, usually made out of wood, that use columns (or posts) as the frame and feature either a closed or openwork roof.
 Pergolas are also often draped with plants like grapevines.
 Pergolas were once placed in small hideaways throughout gardens, offering a bit of shade and respite to anyone who needed it.

 However, now, pergolas are more common as focal points for smaller gardens or backyards, and many people even attach them to their homes.
 This usually comes as a vertical addition to a deck or patio to provide a bit of coverage and shade.
 It makes sense that many people use the terms “pergola” and “patio cover” interchangeably.